populationgenomics/production-pipelines/README.md

 ### Storage policies

 Outputs are written according to provided storage policy.
 Class `cpg_pipes.providers.StoragePolicy` provides an interface for abstract policy, with one implementation: `CpgStoragePolicy`, which implements the [CPG storage policy](https://github.com/populationgenomics/team-docs/tree/main/storage_policies).
-The default cloud storage provider is Google Cloud Storage, which can be overridden with `cloud=Cloud.AZ` parameter to `create_pipeline` (or `--cloud=az` in the command line).
+The default cloud storage provider is Google Cloud Storage, which can be overridden with `cloud` parameter to `create_pipeline` (or `--cloud <val>` in the command line).

 ### Bioinformatics jobs